chloeBarraza/grocery/README.md

-# A grocery list demonstrating both front and back-end skills.
+# A grocery list app demonstrating/practicing both front and back-end skills.

 ## Routes used in the database
 * app.post for new item